cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 In this chapter, you will:

-* Explore how Cosmos fits into the overall development of blockchain technology.
+* Explore how the Interchain fits into the overall development of blockchain technology.
 * Begin to discover the Interchain Ecosystem.
 * Get an introduction to Tendermint and consensus in the Cosmos SDK.
 * Develop an understanding of the different components of the Cosmos SDK.